 ZooGoers help the staff with grounds work, guest greeting and information, office work, preparation of behavioral enrichment items, classroom assistance, readying animal diets, and special events.
 Ages 18+.

 PAWZ is our youth volunteer team.
-PAWZ members attend monthly training meetings and will be paired with a more experienced volunteer mentor to learn about biology and conservation.
-PAWZ volunteers will rotate through all of the volunteer activities, but they will have more long-term guidance and attend special meetings to learn about conservation.
+PAWZ members attend monthly training meetings to learn about biology and conservation and individual training to handle our education animals.
 Ages 13-17.

 ✔ Age 18+ (13-17 for PAWZ volunteers)

 ✔ Able to attend at least 1 monthly meeting a quarter

 ✔ Able to dedicate at least 36 hours a year to volunteering